elegant-scipy/elegant-scipy/markdown/ch1.markdown

     N = Total mapped reads in the experiment
     L = exon length in base-pairs for a gene

+    counts: 2D numpy ndarray (numerical)
-    counts: 2d ndarray of counts where columns are individual samples and rows are genes
+        RNAseq (or similar) count data where columns are individual samples and rows are genes
-    lengths: list or 1d nd array of the gene lengths in bp in the same order as the rows
+    lengths: list or 1D numpy ndarray (numerical) gene lengths in bp in the same order as the rows
     """